Jeffresh/medic-database-checking/README.md

 'First Name,First Family Name,Second Family Name (optional),Age,City,Marital Status'
 ```

+So decomposing the structure, we need 5 *RE* to accept all parts of the structure:

 ##### Names

-The names could be represented with the same *sub regular expression* less the **Second Family Name** that is optional and the Marital Status that are just comoposed by two letters {C,S}.
+The names and city could be represented with the same *sub regular expression* less the **Second Family Name** that is optional and the Marital Status that are just composed by two letters {C,S}.
 That is one that match a group of alphabetic letters without numbers or other types of characters so, being A = {'a','b','c',...,'y','z'} our alphabet then our RE = A+ so the language it defines is L(A+)={'a', 'ab',...} in other words, defines the language of all combinations of the letters in the alphabet.
 In any programming language this will be achieved with the *RE*:

 ```python
 [a-z]+